-I would never have understood my luck if I hadn’t visited one of the numerous countries that showed me the reality of the world.
-I would never have truly understood the importance of equality if I had never seen the reality that lies beyond my reach.
+I would never have understood my luck if I had stayed in my small corner of white Australia.
+I would never have truly understood the importance of equality and dismantling systematic racism if I had never seen the reality that lies beyond my reach.
 My ignorance was challenged, and I learnt better.

-Because right now, I’m here in Australia; in my lovely home, with a heater to keep me warm whilst I plan trips around the world that more than 82% will never have the slightest chance to partake in.
+Because right now, I’m here in Australia; in my lovely home, with a heater to keep me warm whilst I plan trips around the world that more than 82% could possibly never have the slightest chance to partake in.

 I don’t want any of the people reading this to ever forget how lucky we really are ⏤ even the fact that you’re reading this blog via some form of internet.
 So please, travel the world… But don’t ever abuse your privilege.